dixon/VpnStatus/README.md

 How do I run this?

  1. Get the code
+ 2. Update [App.config's](VpnStatus/App.config) `VpnName` to match yours
- 2. Build the project in VS2015+
+ 3. Build the project in VS2015+
- 3. Run the output, VpnStatus.exe
+ 4. Run the output, VpnStatus.exe